A cloud engineer helps create, maintain, and troubleshoot cloud infrastructure.

 A certification can be useful in building up technical skills and showing employers that you have a baseline of knowledge in the cloud space.
 If you’re new to the cloud space, try a foundational certification—like the Microsoft Azure Fundamentals AZ-900.
 These can help you learn the technology and vocabulary of the field.

 If you have a little knowledge of the cloud, you can consider more technical certifications.
-These can include an associate-level AWS certification, or the Google Associate Cloud Engineer certification.
+These can include an associate-level AWS certification, or credentials in a specialized area of expertise, like the Google Cloud Cybersecurity Professional Certificate.

 Read more: 5 Cloud Certifications to Start Your Cloud Career